 WORKING PROTOCOL FOR THE COMMISSIONS

-As agreed upon on the occasion of the FIEP Senior Council in Madrid – October 29th, 2013
+As agreed upon on the occasion of the FIEP Senior Council in Amman – October 16th, 2017

 - The present document aims to implement a series of procedures dedicated to render the FIEP Commissions more efficient, based on the following algorithm:

-– the Presidency will ensure issuing the minutes, which will be sent to all members in maximum 15 days from the closing of Commission workings;
+– the Presidency issues the minutes at the end of the meeting, which will additionally be sent to all members in maximum 15 days from the closing of Commission workings;

-- In order to provide a complete understanding of the importance of each proposal made, of the decisions taken, of the cooperation process dynamic within FIEP, as well as continuity of efforts, a FIEP Officer of each Member Force will participate in each Commission workings, along with a relevant specialist, if needed.
+- In order to provide a complete understanding of the importance of each proposal made, of the decisions taken, of the cooperation process dynamic within FIEP, as well as continuity of efforts, a FIEP PoC of each member will participate in each Commission, along with a relevant specialist, if needed.

-- In order to speed up the decision process within the Association, the FIEP Officers will be mandated by their commanders to take decisions and to express positions on FIEP matters.
+- In order to speed up the decision process within the Association, the FIEP PoC’s will be mandated by their commanders to take decisions and to express positions on FIEP matters.

 ROTATIONAL CALENDAR FOR THE PRESIDENCY AND SECRETARIAT OF THE PRESIDENCY

 In case of additional adhesions, the new FIEP members will be inserted at the end of the rotation program.
 This document is an Annex to the current Statutes in accordance with art.10.